China Appears To Block Microsoft's Bing Search Engine

 The Microsoft search engine, Bing, appears to have been blocked in China since Wednesday.
 Bing was one of the last well-known foreign search engines operating in the country.

-Although Bing only enjoyed about 2 percent of China's search engine market its banishment is symbolic in a country known for controlling electronic access to information.
-With Bing blocked, China's citizens now have even fewer options for finding information on the internet.
+Although Bing enjoyed only about 2 percent of China's search engine market, its banishment is symbolic in a country known for controlling electronic access to information.
+With Bing blocked, China's citizens now have even fewer options for finding information on the Internet.

 "We've confirmed that Bing is currently inaccessible in China and are engaged to determine next steps," a Microsoft spokesman told NPR in a statement.

-NPR's Shanghai Correspondent Rob Schmitz confirms the search engine is unavailable.
-"Chinese internet users first started noticing problems on Wednesday with the site, when it was inaccessible inside China's so-called Great Firewall.
-China's internet regulator has yet to comment on the issue."
+NPR's Shanghai Correspondent Rob Schmitz confirms the search engine is unavailable: "Chinese Internet users first started noticing problems on Wednesday with the site, when it was inaccessible inside China's so-called Great Firewall.
+China's Internet regulator has yet to comment on the issue."

 For the debate about tensions between China’s authoritarianism and innovation, this matters: blocking virtually your entire population from being able to search the non-China web can only hold them back.
 Harm might not be immediately obvious but it will be there over time. https://t.co/rbW24rgnqE— Simon Rabinovitch (@S_Rabinovitch) January 24, 2019